It's time to stop treating your spy swing trading as a hobby, it's time to get serious.

 And the best part is you don't even need a computer, but some basic counting is required.

-The Trend Is Your Friend
+The Trend Is Your Friend When Swing Trading SPY

 I used to listen to TV personalities and internet gurus, but I never made any money.

-I still remember the day, around 2005, when I threw up my hands in disgust over another "pro trader's" opinion that lost me a ton of money.
+I still remember the day, around 2006, when I threw up my hands in disgust over another "pro trader's" opinion that lost me a ton of money.

-I decided then and there that I was going to test any and all trading ideas I could get my eager hands on.
-But of all the ideas I tested that I gleaned off internet forums or blowhards on TV, only one was true:
+I decided then and there that I was going to TEST any and all trading ideas I could get my eager hands on before I risked another dime of my hard-earned money.

 "The trend is your friend."